Dry Eye FAQ

 One of the most common eye conditions an optometrist treats is dry eye.
 If you are suffering from poor lubrication or inadequate moisture on the surface of your eyes, this is a sign of dry eyes.
 To get proper treatment for your dry eyes, you need to see a professional eye doctor.
-We have treated many patients with varying dry eye symptoms here at Monroe Family Eyecare Associates.
+We have treated many patients with varying dry eye symptoms here at Monroe Family Eyecare.
 That's why we have compiled answers to the most commonly asked questions regarding this condition.

 Who is at risk for dry eye?